dancju/dancju.github.io/_posts/2015-07-24-ml-linear-regression.md

 ---
 layout: post
-title: "Machine learning: linear regression"
+title: 'Machine learning: linear regression'
 ---

 This is a lecture note about linear regression.